-Plant management and personnel must be committed to the production of a consistently high-quality product.
+Plant management and personnel must be committed to the production of a consistently high-quality products.
 Understanding the company policies and a commitment to quality is essential.
 Frequent training reinforces this commitment.
 Also, personnel must be given the authority to enforce minimum Quality Control (QC) policy over production requirements.
 The organizational structure of a precast concrete plant shall include the implementation of a Quality Control Program, which is the responsibility of senior management.

-Management must support and be dedicated to the production of quality products; otherwise, a Quality Control Program is unlikely to be successful.
+Management must support and be dedicated to the production of quality products: otherwise, a Quality Control Program is unlikely to be successful.
 The plant QC Policy Statement should clearly state the management's commitment to producing high-quality products.
 This policy should be frequently discussed with employees and customers.

-A person not directly involved in production and who is responsible to senior management administer quality control functions most effectively.
+A person not directly involved in production and who is responsible to senior management administer quality contro functions most effectively.
+The Quality Control Program functions most effectively while under the direction of senior management not directly involved with production.